GenericMappingTools/gmt/doc/rst/source/sphdistance.rst

     (geographic or Cartesian 3-D vectors) at any given time, translating from one form to the other when necessary [Default keeps both arrays in memory].
 Not applicable with **-Q**.

+.. _-D:

+**-D**
+    Used to skip duplicate points since the algorithm cannot handle them.
+    [Default assumes there are no duplicates].

 .. _-E: